 VoltaMission home › NDAA-compliant component sourcing

-NDAA-compliant component sourcing for grant-funded research
+NDAA-compliant battery cell & BMS sourcing for grant-funded research

-What "NDAA-compliant" means for hardware
+What "NDAA-compliant" means for battery hardware

-How to source a compliant component
+How to source a compliant cell or BMS

 - Screen against covered entities.
 Check the supplier and its components against the restrictions your specific funding carries.